zadid6pretam/GOTabPFN/README.md

 ### Experiment notebooks: `GOTabPFN Experiments/`

 This folder contains experiment notebooks used during the initial submission and rebuttal/ablation period.
 Some notebooks may reflect earlier package/module names or earlier experimental scripts, but they are retained for reproducibility and transparency.
+Some notebooks contain full Optuna tuning scripts, while others provide fixed-run scripts using the best GO-LR and NSC hyperparameters found after Optuna search.

 Representative notebooks include: